riasinghania/cse15l-lab-reports/labreport1.md

 ![Image](https://github.com/riasinghania/cse15l-lab-reports/blob/main/Screen%20Shot%202024-01-11%20at%2011.07.44%20AM.png?raw=true)

 The working directory when the command was run was messages, which contained some files.
 By using ls es-mx.txt, the output was the name of the file.
 So the command basically outputs the name of the file provided.
 In this case it was es-mx.txt.
-No error.
 No error.

 # **cat**